-Step 5: Craft your communication plan and consider each channel.
+Step 5: Craft your nonprofit communication plan and materials.

-- Your organization’s website serves as the central hub for your digital strategy.
+- Your organization’s website.
 It should be well-designed, informative, useful, and fully integrated with your online fundraising and CRM platforms whenever possible.
-Use it to create and post valuable content that can then be used across your other digital outlets.
-All the readers that your strategy attracts should ultimately be directed to your website, so it must be optimized to convert them to donors, subscribers, or advocates.
+Use it to create and post valuable content that can then be leveraged across your other digital outlets.

-- Social media platforms are invaluable tools for reaching wider audiences.
+- Social media platforms.
 Focusing on just a few of the most relevant platforms, promote your donation appeals, informational blog posts, and other digital content like videos and viral challenges.
-Encourage followers to share your posts, and direct readers back to your website whenever possible in order to generate more traffic.
+Encourage followers to share your posts.

-- Email marketing is an essential part of the digital strategy equation.
+- Email marketing.
 Use it to promote similar informational content and donation appeals as you do on social media, but take special care to target your readers more closely.
-Your donor database is useful at this stage for segmenting your mailing lists, which can then boost open rates and click-through rates, increasing traffic to your website.
+Your donor database is useful at this stage for segmenting your mailing lists, which can then boost open rates and click-through rates to your website.

-- Digital advertising and other digital marketing strategies are important for increasing visibility outside of social media platforms.
+- Digital advertising.
 Online ads can direct viewers to your site and even re-target those who have visited your site in the past.
 Google AdWords (available to nonprofits through Google Grants) can significantly boost your site’s traffic flow.
 Search engine optimization techniques, when implemented into your website and blog posts, can also help boost your campaign’s visibility in organic search results.

-Step 6: Integrate your digital marketing and online fundraising strategies.
+Step 6: Integrate your nonprofit digital marketing and online fundraising strategies.

 - Crowdfunding platforms.
 These fundraising services allow nonprofits and individuals to set up timed campaigns and promote them online.
 There are all types of platforms that offer varying levels of flexibility, but these platforms are best suited for smaller-scale fundraising projects that can quickly attract a lot of attention online via social media.
 Larger organizations typically don’t use crowdfunding platforms.

 - Peer-to-peer fundraising software.
-Peer-to-peer fundraising is a major trend in how organizations engage their donors online.
 Leveraging the power of social networks, these campaigns rely on the goodwill and social connections of existing donors to reach new ones.
 Online platforms, standalone software, and integrated peer-to-peer tools in your CRM can all host and manage these types of campaigns.
-Peer-to-peer fundraising is most appropriate for highly structured mid- to large-range campaigns.

 Once you’ve integrated your digital marketing techniques with your online fundraising outlets, created digital content, promoted your campaign, and attracted support, it can be easy to feel like all the hard work is over.
 However, post-campaign analysis is one of the most important steps in the entire process!